dsab123/content/blogposts/augustine-luther-and-calvin-on-prayer.md

 ---------------
 ## Calvin's Rules for Prayer (p 97ff):
  1. We must have a joyful fear of communing with God
      - You have this joyful fear when you are genuinely afraid of doing anything to grieve or displease Him, not as avoiding warrant for punishment but out of sheer awe
      - "We tremble with the privilege of being in His Presence and with an intense longing to honor Him... [and are] deeply afraid of grieving Him."
 <br>

  2. We must have a sense of our spiritual insufficiency
      - "Includes both a strong sense of our dependence on God, in general, and a readiness to recognize and repent of our own faults in particular."
      - "We must come to God with the 'disposition of a beggar'... drop all pretense, flee from all phoniness."
      - "To the degree you can shed this 'unreality' of self-sufficiency, to that degree your prayer life will become richer and deeper."
-- Restful Trust, yet Confident Hope (Keller groups Calvin's third and fourth rules together)
 <br>

-3) Submissive Trust
+3. Restful and Submissive Trust
     - Jesus: “Thy Will be done."
     - [This is to say] "Here's what I need--but You know best."
     - Praying in this way brings comfort and rest.
 <br>

-4) Confident Hope
+4. Confident Hope
     - We should pray with a sure hope that our prayer will be answered
     - Seems contradictory to Submissive Trust?
 Calvin explains why this isn’t the case:
     <br>